pixdoet/pixdoet/readme.md

 # Somewhat interesting stuff I stopped working on:
 📺[yt-2005-watch](https://github.com/pixdoet/yt-2005-watch) - 2005 layout YouTube frontend.
 Possibly my most famous project?

 📩[HTML Gmail gbar userscript](https://greasyfork.org/en/scripts/429108-basic-gmail-gbar) - Adds the 2012 bar to HTML Gmail.
-HTML Gmail's shutting down soon :(
+HTML Gmail has shut down :(

 🇫[Thefakebook](https://github.com/thefuckbook/thefuckbook) - Old Facebook thingy that I used to host back in 2021

-🎥[Autozoom](https://github.com/pixdoet/autozoom) - Tool to auto-join online meetings.
-Useless after COVID

 🗜️[Giftpaper](https://github.com/pixdoet/giftpaper) - Tool to compress multiple JS files into one huge file

 # Other things I do:
 I take pictures with my camera(s).
 Find me on Instagram if you know how :D

 Counter Strike is my favourite game series, and I think Source and GO are solid games.
-[My Steam profile](https://steamcommunity.com/id/pixdoet). **I hate CS2 tho, it's poorly optimized garbage**
+[My Steam profile](https://steamcommunity.com/id/pixdoet).

 I use the same name on various games and platforms online.
 Find me if you can!